New plan to demolish 'Conan Doyle' hotel

 New plans have been submitted to demolish an old hotel that historians say was partly designed by Sherlock Holmes author Sir Arthur Conan Doyle.

-The Victorian Society said it had made a new application to list the former Lyndhurst Park Hotel in Hampshire, after discovering the Conan Doyle link.
+The Victorian Society said it was supporting an effort to list the former Lyndhurst Park Hotel in Hampshire after the Conan Doyle link was unearthed.

 Developer PegasusLife has reapplied to build more than 70 retirement flats on the site instead.